Dynamic charge oscillation in a quantum conductor driven by ultrashort voltage pulses

-These advances have established precise control over single-electron excitations in ballistic conductors and paved the way for investigations into quantum interference effects and novel dynamical aspects \cite{Gaury2014}.
-Interference phenomena constitute the cornerstone of quantum physics, embodying the fundamental wave-particle complementarity that governs electronic transport in mesoscopic systems.
-For decades, such experiments were predominantly limited to the DC regime, where electrons are injected as a continuous, temporally uncontrolled stream from voltage-biased contacts.
-The precise temporal control over single-electron pulses, enabling manipulation of both their shape and properties, has opened new frontiers \cite{Aluffi2023}.
-Recent experiments have demonstrated interference with Leviton pulses and their coherent manipulation in graphene Mach–Zehnder interferometer (MZI) \cite{Assouline2023}.
+These advances have established precise control over single-electron excitations in ballistic conductors and paved the way for investigations of quantum interference effects and novel dynamical aspects \cite{Gaury2014}.
+Recent experiments have demonstrated interference with Leviton pulses and their coherent manipulation in Mach–Zehnder interferometer (MZI) \cite{Assouline2023}.
 Related works \cite{Bartolomei2025, Souquet2024} further showed that similar interference effects can be exploited in Fabry–Pérot interferometers for quantum sensing applications.
-In addition, it has been shown that injecting pulses as short as 30 ps in a 14$\,\mu m$ long MZI enables access to a nonadiabatic regime where internal timescales of the device are probed \cite{Ouacel2025}.
+In addition, it has been shown that injecting 30 ps pulses in a MZI enables access to a nonadiabatic regime where internal timescales of the device are probed \cite{Ouacel2025}.
 These developments have brought the dynamical aspects of quantum transport within experimental reach.
-One striking phenomenon of such dynamical effects is the oscillation of the transmitted charge as a function of the injected charge of the pulse when ultrashort voltage pulses are injected into interferometric systems\cite{Gaury2014, Gaury2014_2,Weston2016, Kloss2025, Saha2025}.
+One striking dynamical effect is the oscillation of the transmitted charge as a function of the injected pulse charge when interferometeric systems are driven with ultrashort voltage pulses \cite{Gaury2014,Weston2016, Kloss2025, Saha2025}.
 In what follows, we will refer to this effect as dynamic charge oscillations.
 Originally predicted for Fabry–Pérot and Mach–Zehnder interferometers \cite{Gaury2014}, dynamic charge oscillations were later extended to tunnel-coupled wires \cite{Weston2016}.
-More recently, a theoretical work showed that similar effects are also expected in quantum dots~\cite{Kloss2025}, thus questioning the conventional interfering-path picture.
-Importantly, all those works do not take into account Coulomb interactions, which may act as a source of decoherence and thus reduce interference visibility\cite{Roulleau2007,Levkivskyi2008}.
+More recently, a theoretical work showed that similar effects are also expected in quantum dots, which they still interpret as a Fabry-Perot cavity with large level spacing~\cite{Kloss2025}.
+So far dynamic charge oscillations have not been studied in presence of Coulomb interaction except in \cite{Prasoon2026} which is restricted to weak interaction.